deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 *shit they just told me Ive got to put the pen down I love you dont worry ill be okay its just crazy round here.*

-*Love—Adam.”*
+*Love—Adam."*

 It made for tough reading.
 She went to school in a low mood.

 * * *

 **Date Point: 5y1wAV**
 **Lackland Air Force Base, San Antonio, Texas, USA, Earth.**

 ***Adam Arés***

-“***Alright trainees this is your morning wake up call I want you out of those beds and at attention before the end of this sentence, Get up!
-Get up and stand at attention!!***”
+"***Alright trainees this is your morning wake up call I want you out of those beds and at attention before the end of this sentence, Get up!
+Get up and stand at attention!!***"

-Responding to the daily indignity of being shouted awake had become a reflex, and Adam was already scrambling out from under his blankets by the end of the word “trainees”.
+Responding to the daily indignity of being shouted awake had become a reflex, and Adam was already scrambling out from under his blankets by the end of the word "trainees".

-It was only around about the word “beds” that a horribly familiar pressure in his boxer shorts finally infiltrated his awareness as his morning wood made itself known.
+It was only around about the word "beds" that a horribly familiar pressure in his boxer shorts finally infiltrated his awareness as his morning wood made itself known.
 Several of the rest of the training flight had noticed and were fighting to keep a straight face, while his